Community Planning Assistance Team

 In the mid-20th century, Shreveport boasted a thriving downtown district and was a cultural as well as commercial destination.
 Specifically, Shreveport played a central role in developing the American music scene, providing opportunities for some of the country's most famous musicians, including Hank Williams and Elvis Presley.

 Over the past few decades, Shreveport's downtown area has declined.
 The once lively streets are now lined with vacant buildings and sparse commercial activity.
 Historic buildings have been demolished to make room for surface level parking lots, considered to be more profitable than maintaining an empty building.
 Despite the decades of stagnate economic development, Shreveport finds itself poised to regain its economic and cultural prominence.
 The town is home to growing natural gas and film industries and is experiencing a revived interest in development throughout the downtown area.
 These new opportunities make the planning and design process even more critical if Shreveport wants to achieve its goal of becoming a destination once again.

-Specifically, the CPAT will focus on improving walkability and transportation options in the downtown area.
-The CPAT will use a comprehensive approach to recommend ways to provide access to both new development and renovations as well as propose adaptive reuses of historic spaces.
-It will be critical to build consensus with stakeholders and the community on ways in which walkability and transit choices can be enhanced and economic and housing choices developed, while at the same time preserving the charm and character of this historical area.
+Specifically, the CPAT focused on improving walkability and transportation options in the downtown area.
+The CPAT used a comprehensive approach to recommend ways to provide access to both new development and renovations as well as propose adaptive reuses of historic spaces.
+It was critical to build consensus with stakeholders and the community on ways in which walkability and transit choices can be enhanced and economic and housing choices developed, while at the same time preserving the charm and character of this historical area.